 Big Mike’s Tacos

-LA is known for having some of the best tacos spots around…and true to fashion, most often these places aren’t fancy decked out restaurants – they’re usually family-owned, ‘mom & pop style’ businesses like Savage Tacos Truck in Long Beach.
+LA is known for having some of the best tacos spots around…and true to fashion, most often these places aren’t fancy, decked-out restaurants – they’re usually family-owned, mom & pop-style businesses like Savage Tacos Truck.

 Wings n’ Waffles

-If you’ve ever traveled to LA, going to the beach, hitting Hollywood and eating ‘chicken and waffles’ are some of the things you must do.
-When it’s time to do the latter, don’t count out popular food truck Wings n’ Waffles.
-Thanks to its secret seasoning, this hot spot serves some of the best chicken, waffles and soul food side dishes in town, but this establishment is more than a food truck.
-Wings n’ Waffles Foundation, is an entity of the company that feeds over 600 homeless a month, awards scholarships to students, and offers mentoring programs for entrepreneurs and first time homebuyers.
-Not only are Wings n’ Waffles keeping the community fed, they're doing their part to enrich it as well.
+In fact, it's an entity of a company that feeds over 600 homeless people a month, awards scholarships to students, and offers mentoring programs for entrepreneurs and first time homebuyers.
+Not only are Wings n’ Waffles keeping the community fed, they're doing their part to enrich it as well!

 If you haven't had the pleasure of devouring a meal from any of the above-mentioned food trucks, what are you waiting for?